StackVista/stackstate-docs/develop/developer-guides/agent_check/how_to_develop_agent_checks.md

 timeout = float(instance.get('timeout', default_timeout))
 ```

-### StackState Topology Snapshots
+### Rancher Observability Topology Snapshots

 Components and relations can be sent as part of a snapshot.
 A snapshot represents the total state of some external topology.
-By putting components and relations in a snapshot, StackState will persist all the topology elements present in the snapshot, and remove everything else for the topology instance.
-Creating snapshots is facilitated by two functions, these are already in place in the StackState "Skeleton" check:
+By putting components and relations in a snapshot, Rancher Observability will persist all the topology elements present in the snapshot, and remove everything else for the topology instance.
+Creating snapshots is facilitated by two functions, these are already in place in the Rancher Observability "Skeleton" check:

 * `self.start_snapshot()` - used to start a snapshot.
 Internally, the `AgentCheck` interface uses the `get_instance_key` function to uniquely identify this topology instance.
 * `self.stop_snapshot()` - used to stop a snapshot.
 This should be done at the end of the check, after all data has been submitted.